rspace-os/rspace-web/src/main/resources/sqlUpdates/DatabaseChangeGuidelines.md

         <sql>alter table UserPasswordChange engine=InnoDB;</sql>
     </changeset>

-In  addition you might want to merge some of the new changesets together - the auto-generated changesets are very fine-grained.

-Then copy the contents of the changeset  and append them into the current version's changeset file in *src/main/resources/sqlUpdates/changeLog-xxxx.xml*
+Then append them into the current version's changeset file in *src/main/resources/sqlUpdates/changeLog-xxxx.xml*

-*DON'T EDIT EXISTING CHANGESETS!!!!!* Liquibase uses checksums to determine if changesets have altered and complains - it cannot tell if the database is inconsistent or if it's just an altered changeset.
+*DON'T EDIT EXISTING CHANGESETS!!!!!* Liquibase uses checksums to determine if changesets have altered and complains
+- it cannot tell if the database is inconsistent or if it's just an altered changeset.

 *If you're not sure what changes to include, then please seek advice before committing the changes to Git.*

-Now, run:
+### Auto-generating the changesets by comparing to the schema created out of Hibernate/JPA annotations

+In `pom.xml` file there is a profile that can generate database schema out of Hibernate/JPA annotations, using `hibernate4-maven-plugin`.
+To run the maven task & generate such schema you need to first create a separate database called `rspace_hib`, you can do that with the following mysql commands:

+        drop database rspace_hib;
+        CREATE DATABASE rspace_hib collate 'utf8mb4_unicode_ci';
+        GRANT ALL ON rspace_hib.* TO 'rspacedbuser'@'localhost';

+Then you should start the RSpace with `-Denvironment=drop-recreate-hibernate-db` param (rather than standard `-Denvironment=drop-recreate-db`), which will generate the schema out of the annotations, then start the webapp but with all data coming from `rspace_hib` database.

+Next, you can compare a regular database schema created from baseline script and  liquibase updates (i.e. one in your regular `rspace` database), to the schema auto-generated from Hibernate/JPA annotations (i.e. one in your new `rspace_hib` database).

+You can compare manually, or run another maven command:

-    mvn -e test -Denvironment=keepdbintact -PtestLiquibase
+    mvn -e process-resources -Denvironment=keepdbintact -PgenerateDiff

-This will attempt to apply new liquibase changes to the testLiquibaseUpdate and run JUnit tests.
-All the updates are applied via Spring at startup - since all database access in both tests and the application is through Spring beans, this should work fine.

-4. After they pass, it's OK to commit.
-If the tests fail, read the maven output to see what went wrong, edit the liquibase changesets that didn't run and try again.
-Don't edit changesets that completed successfully - Liquibase might try to run them again.

-5. IF you've written some JUnit tests that extend from RealTRansactionSpringTestBase (i.e., test  cases that run real transactions) then remember to add to the 'cleanUp' method the table name in the list of tables to delete after a test run - this keeps the database clean between test runs.
- The order in which rows are removed is important, to avoid FK constraint errors.
+which is based on `liquibase-maven-plugin` and will compare your `rspace` database with `rspace_hib` database, and generate a time-stamped changeset file in a folder *generatedDBChangeSets/* in your project home (the command expects the folder to exist, so create it before running the command).
+This changeset file describes the changes that should be applied to convert the `rspace` database schema to be the same as `rspace_hib`.
+There will likely be some existing differences relating to constraints, field types etc., so search for the ones related to your recent changes.

+Note for Windows OS users: look into pom.xml generateDiff task, and remove timestamp, otherwise nothing is generated.

+When using auto-generated changesets you may want to merge some of the changesets together,
+the ones generated by the plugin are very fine-grained.

 ## If there is a problem...